 How to crochet a baby blanket without a pattern

 In addition to all great things about a crochet baby blanket I mentioned above, another great thing is that blanket is not a piece of clothing.
 It doesn’t have to be of a precise size.
+And it’s an easy project when you are want to gift handmade, but only just beginning to crochet.
+An easy blanket project is stress free and rewarding.

 If your blanket comes out an inch wider or half an inch shorter, it will serve the baby just as well (of course, make sure that the blanket is not a size of a dishcloth, of course!).

-Make the chain to size
+Make the starting chain to size

 To crochet a baby blanket, first make a crochet chain.
-Make this chain until it is about as long as the width of the baby blanket you decided to make.
+Make this starting chain until it is about as long as the width of the baby blanket you decided to make.
 To be on a safe side, make the chain a bit longer since the length of the chain can get a bit shorter as you are crocheting through it.

 Crochet the first row and count the stitches

-Once you have your chain, begin to crochet the first row using the stitch you decided on.
+Once you have your starting chain, begin to crochet the first row using the simple stitches you decided on.
 Keep in mind that if you are using an SC stitch, you will need 1 extra chain to start the next row, with HDC stitch you will need 2 extra chains to start the next row and with DC stitch you will need 3 extra chains to start the next row.

 Crochet the first row and count how many stitches you made all the way till the end of that row.
 Note that number as this will be the number of stitches you will be making in every row for the rest of this blanket to make it even.